siran/research/_proposals/The PNP Markdown Standard - PNPMDv1/The PNP Markdown Standard - PNPMDv1.md

 PNPMD:

-- provides a complete Markdown structure for mathematically aware documents, with crossreferences and citations,
+- provides a complete Markdown structure for mathematically aware documents, with cross-references and citations,
 - keeps the format plain-text and human-readable-*first*, and
 - avoids noisy LaTeX wrappers and PDF-only workflows